Porvesh/Porvesh.github.io/_posts/2025-04-30-senior-year.md

 It’s hard to wrap up four years—four versions of myself, really—into a neat little paragraph.
 College wasn’t just a phase of life.
 It was a thousand small lives stitched together:
-early morning walks to class, late-night coding marathons, spontaneous night outs, heartbreaks, victories, bad food, deep conversations, and all the moments in between.
+Early morning walks to class, late-night coding marathons, spontaneous night outs, heartbreaks, victories, bad food, deep conversations, and all the moments in between.

 Some semesters felt like they flew by in a blur.
 Others felt like they might never end.
 I’ve lived entire story arcs here—found friends I’ll carry forever, lost touch with a few I never thought I would, and somehow kept learning and unlearning who I was the whole time.